DeepakScripter/JavaStringChallenges/README.md

 ## Files

+1. **ConcatenateWords.java**
+   - Add Java program for concatenating words 🚀 This commit introduces a new Java program that demonstrates how to concatenate an array of words using StringBuilder.
+It efficiently concatenates the words and prints the resulting string.

-- **ImmutableString.java**
+2. **ImmutableString.java**
    - Java program illustrating String immutability. 🚀 'ImmutableString' showcases how strings remain unchanged after operations like concatenation and substring.

-- **ImprovedAnagramChecker.java**
+3. **ImprovedAnagramChecker.java**
    - Enhanced Java program for anagram checking. ✨ 'ImprovedAnagramChecker' efficiently checks if two input strings are anagrams, considering case and spaces.

+4. **PalindromeChecker.java**
+   - Add Java program for checking if a string is a palindrome 🚀 This commit adds a Java program that enables users to check if a string is a palindrome efficiently.
+It includes detailed descriptions of its functionality and usage.

-- **StringComparison.java**
+5. **StringComparison.java**
    - Java program demonstrating string comparison methods.
 'StringComparison' covers the use of equals(), equalsIgnoreCase(), and compareTo() for comparing strings. 🚀🔍

-- **StringCreation.java**
+6. **StringCreation.java**
    - Exploring various methods of string creation in Java with 'StringCreation.'
 The methods include string literals, the new keyword, StringBuilder, StringBuffer, and more.

-- **StringMethods.java**
+7. **StringMethods.java**
    - Comprehensive exploration of Java String methods with 'StringMethods.'
 The program covers commonly used methods like length(), charAt(), substring(), indexOf(), toUpperCase(), and more.

-- **StringPool.java**
+8. **StringPool.java**
    - Exploring the String pool concept in Java with 'StringPool' program.
 It showcases the use of string literals and new String objects in the string pool.

-- **StringReverse.java**
+9. **StringReverse.java**
     - Java program for string reversal. 🔄 'StringReverse' uses a loop to reverse an input string and displays the original and reversed strings.

-## Contributions

-Contributions are welcome!
-If you have additional Java programs demonstrating interesting string operations or concepts, feel free to contribute.
+10. **SubstringCount.java**
+    - Add Java program for counting occurrences of a substring 🚀 This commit introduces a new Java program that counts the occurrences of a substring within a given string.
+It efficiently finds each occurrence using the indexOf() method and displays the count.